Chinese American names

 Brian noble, strong; a common ABC pick since the 1960s

-Bruce from the brushwood thicket (Scottish surname); forever tied to Bruce Lee, born in San Francisco and given an English name in the era's Chinese American hospital-naming custom
+Bruce from a Scottish surname, probably from the town of Brix; forever tied to Bruce Lee, born in San Francisco and given an English name in the era's Chinese American hospital-naming custom

 Carol song of joy; a mid-century favorite